Yorkshire Lawn & Garden Est. North Yorkshire

 A garden isn't a project.
 It's a relationship.

 Yorkshire gardens have a rhythm.
 The first cut in late March when the grass finally wakes up.
 The early hedge work before the birds nest.
 The June borders running riot.
 The August lawns bleached by heat the south never sees.
-The autumn tidy when the wind starts coming off the moors.
+The autumn tidy when the wind starts coming off the moors, and the patio cleaning job that follows every wet winter, when the flags have gone green and the decking has had enough.
 Every garden in this part of the country is on the same calendar, and every one of them needs someone who knows it.

 What good gardeners do isn't really about cutting things back.
 It's about turning up week after week, noticing what's changed, knowing when to leave a patch alone and when to dig it out, remembering that the wisteria needs doing in February and the apple wants pruning in winter.
+It's also knowing when a border needs a proper weed treatment rather than a quick hand-pull, and when the drive needs more than a sweep.
 The work is small, regular, considered.
 It compounds.
+Whether you're in Harrogate, York, Leeds or out in Helmsley, the calendar is the same.

 This site exists to make that easier to find.
-Real local gardeners across the region, matched to your postcode, doing the kind of considered week-in-week-out work that turns a patch of grass into a garden you actually want to sit in.
+Local garden maintenance across the region, matched to your postcode, doing the kind of considered week-in-week-out work that turns a patch of grass into a garden you actually want to sit in.
+If it's a bigger job you're after, have a look at garden design or garden clearance.
+If you want to find a local gardener near you, start with your town.
+For grass cutting and lawn treatment specifically, Yorkshire Lawn covers that lane in more detail.

 How it works